OleksiyRudenko/gha-pr-checklist-test/README.md

 **Desired outcome:** Relevant Checklist added as a comment to the PR's conversation

+### Test P3.
+Happy path with multiple checklists

+1. User **starts opening** a PR targeted at an Eligible Branch from a branch on the same repo
+1. User adds 2 or more Eligible Labels and creates a PR
+1. Action gets triggered

+**Desired outcome:** Relevant Checklists added as comments to the PR's conversation one per each Eligible Label

 ### Test N1.
 PR doesn't target an Eligible Branch

 1. User creates a PR targeted at a branch that is **not** an Eligible Branch